bryansmullen/fidil/readme.md

 This readme file was based on content provided by [Code Institute](https://codeinstitute.net/)

+The svg pattern was based on a tutorial from [webdesign.tutsplus.com](https://webdesign.tutsplus.com/tutorials/how-to-use-svg-patterns-as-backgrounds--cms-31507) and updated with a customised path.

 ### 7.2.
 Media

 The photos used in this site were obtained from: